Developing your employability skills

 Volunteering enables all students to gain excellent professional experience and can boost your career options by enhancing your team-working, networking, communication and organisation skills.

-Our advisors, based in the Centre for Student Engagement, Wellbeing and Success (SEWS) can help you to find suitable volunteering opportunities.
+Our Student Engagement, Wellbeing and Success (SEWS) advisors can help you to find suitable volunteering opportunities.

 KPMG Mentoring Scheme

 This once-in-a-lifetime scheme matches KPMG Executive mentors to Level 5 and Level 6 student mentees.
 You’ll have the chance to learn from and access invaluable support and guidance from mentors via phone calls over a 3-month period.